jdcyin/jdcyin.github.io/theeconomist.md

 ---
-layout: page
+layout: projects
-title: Proof of Work
+title: The Economist
-sitemap: false
+show_collection: theeconomist
 description: >
-  Publications and presentations from work and academia.
-My Google Scholar profile is <b><a href="https://scholar.google.com/citations?user=T0sKzxQAAAAJ&hl=en"> HERE </a></b>.
+  Publications and presentations from my time at The Economist
 ---
 <h2><span style="color: red;">The Economist</span> publications</h2>
 <hr>